Amgen Inc. (AMGN) Management Presents at Jefferies 2020 Virtual Healthcare Conference (Transcript)

 Michael Yee

 Okay.
-And then in lung cancer, we'll get this data potentially pivotal Phase IIb; I think you said you missed [indiscernible] for that, but you have an announcement, whether that's a top line press release because of the importance or at a medical meeting to whatever degree.
-What should investors expect there, typically the more NU treat [ph]; the bigger the study, the more sites, data usually typically declines, a little bit from Phase II but you certainly expect very robust response rates and how important is durability as well as that in terms of clinical data?
+And then in lung cancer, we'll get this data potentially pivotal Phase IIb; I think you said you missed ESMO for that, but you will have an announcement whether that's a topline press release because of the importance or at a medical meeting to whatever degree.
+What should investors expect there, typically the more N you treat; the bigger the study, the more sites, data usually typically declines a little bit from Phase II, but you certainly expect very robust response rates and how important is durability as well there in terms of clinical data?

 David Reese

 Yes, I don't want to draw a line in the sand around response rate alone because I think that's only part of the answer and part of the package.
 Of course, that we would discuss with regulatory authorities as you're pointing out duration of response, but I think critically progression-free survival in this patient population will be very important.
-Again, these are patients, all of whom have had prior combination, chemotherapy and the fast majority, typically meaning over 90%, will have had a checkpoint inhibitor.
+Again, these are patients, all of whom have had prior combination chemotherapy and the fast majority, typically meaning over 90%, will have had a checkpoint inhibitor.

 Michael Yee